desech/desech-studio/README.md

 - linear and radial gradients have a wrong angle and slightly off color positions
 - can't use paragraph indent and paragraph spacing because our text element is only one `<p>`
+- in sketch and adobexd, local fonts that are not google fonts, are ignored
 - figma:
   - rotation is not supported because I can't figure out the math behind it
   - some vectors will not be shown correctly when inside html, either clipped or images missing